-To the same Computational Chemistry (CC) cluster of EGEE III, now EGI, belonged three national VOs that consisted of 150 National researchers.
-One of them ENEA-GRID (from Italy) is now active in IGI (the Italian Grid Initiative) while the other two (of rather composite nature) from Turkey have substantially dissolved.
-Researchers belonging to these VOs are mainly running electronic structure ab initio packages (such as Gaussian, Gamess, Dalton, etc.) quantum molecular dynamics programs (such as ABC, RWAVEPR, MCTDH, etc.) classical mechanics molecular dynamics packages (VENUS, NAMD, DL\POLY, GROMOS, GROMACS, AMBER, etc.).At the same time other geographically dispersed minor groups have expressed the intention to join the Grid activities of the community though they were not active in EGEE.
+To the same Computational Chemistry (CC) cluster of EGEE III belong three national VOs that consist of more than 150 national researchers.
+The two most important of these national VOs are associated with the Computational Chemistry and the Molecular Science communities of Turkey.
+The researchers who belong to these VOs are mainly running chemistry and molecular dynamic packages such as VASP, NAMD, Espresso, Gaussian'03, Gaussian'09, Charmm, CPMD, Gamess, Gromos, Gromacs and Amber.

+At the same time other geographically dispersed minor groups have expressed the intention to join the grid activities of the community though they were not active in EGEE.
 Altogether this makes a block of more than 500 people that refer to EGI as a coordination body for distributed computing.
-Progress of this community in Grid computing was relying on three different proposals (ROSCOE, HIPEG, SCHEMA respectively presented by C. Loomis, A. Laganà and E. Rossi) that failed to succeed at the INFRA 2010 call.
+Progress of this community in grid computing was relying on three different proposals (ROSCOE, HIPEG, SCHEMA respectively presented by C. Loomis, A. Laganà and E. Rossi) that failed to succeed at the INFRA 2010 call.

-Some basic activities of the community are being carried out on a best effort regime.
+However, despite the failure in getting funded, some basic activities of the community are being carried out albeit at slower pace and on a best effort regime.
 In particular:

-- The activities of the VOs are being continued. - The hardware patrimony has been saved and consolidated. - The program library has been kept alive and updated. - The support to the users has been continued. - Some tools facilitating the use of the Grid by the members of the community were further developed.
+- The activities of the VOs are being continued - The hardware patrimony has been saved and consolidated - The program library has been kept alive and updated - The support to the users has been continued - Some tools facilitating the use of the grid by the members of the community were further developed.